Car Thermostat Issues: Is Your Engine Coolant Flowing Properly

 • But, if the coolant is not flowing, let it run for about 20 minutes, to reach operating temperature.

-Other Possible Causes Of Overheating May Be:
+Other Possible Causes Of Overheating Can Be:

 • Clogged coolant passages

-• Improper air/fuel mixture or ignition timing
+• Improper “air fuel” mixture or ignition timing

 • Bad thermostat ( Thermostat Issues )